renosatyaadrian/Counting-Vehicle-YOLOv3/README.md

 # Introduction

-The purpose of this little project is to add object tracking to YOLO and Deep Sort and achieve real-time multiple object tracking
+The purpose of this little project is to add object tracking to YOLOv3 and achieve real-time multiple object tracking

 # Related repositories